Five ways to win a California admin per se hearing following a DUI arrest are to demonstrate that:

 If you suffered from any of these conditions at the time you provided your breath sample, you may not have truly been driving with a BAC of 0.08% or greater, despite the results of your breath test, and you may be able to win your DMV DUI hearing on that basis.

 If you refuse to submit to a DUI chemical blood or breath test, the officer must advise you that your driver’s license will be suspended automatically for one year.
-This admonition is in writing and the officer is supposed to read it verbatim (that is, word for word).
-If he / she fails to do this, you could win your DMV DUI hearing.
+This admonition is in writing, and the officer is supposed to read it verbatim (that is, word for word).

 - forgets to give this admonition,